Sbussiso/sourcebox-packman/README.md

 ## PackMan - The SourceBox Package Manager

 Packman is the bridge between your data and AI.
-Upload local files, web content, AWS buckets, and more.
+Upload local files, web content, AWS buckets, github projects and more.
 Packman is the ultamite conection between your personalized data and is esential to many sourcebox services.

 ## Packs